Soil moisture monitoring and irrigation management.

 - Forest applications for fire risk and tree health

-iMETOS® System comes with a wide range of first-class soil moisture sensors that can be inserted in various soil depths.
-The sensors will supply the grower with daily water consumption of the crop within the different soil layers as well as with the ET (Evapotranspiration) data.
+iMETOS 3.3 comes with a wide range of first-class soil moisture sensors that can be inserted into various soil depths.
+The sensors will supply the grower with the daily water consumption of the crop within the different soil layers as well as with the ET (evapotranspiration) data.
 This data through our cloud software solution (FieldClimate) is then used to determine the optimum time for irrigation.
-Our DSS for irrigation will help prevent both damage due to drought stress and excessive watering.
+Our DSS for irrigation will help prevent both damages due to drought stress and excessive watering.

 Within FieldClimate you are able to set and adjust a number of IRRIGATION MANAGEMENT SETTINGS: